groupvine/gv-doc/5-widgets/7-ewRankedChoice.md

 ## Introduction

 The Ranked Choice email widget provides an excellent way to poll your membership for their preferences among multiple choices.
-Whereas the simpler single- or multiple-choice widget can result with "plurality" winners (winning selections that have more votes than the others, though still only have minority support), Ranked Choice helps ensure that the winners are those with the broadest support.

 To add a Ranked Choice widget to your email, select the "Widget" menu in the online editor, and then "Custom Choice."
 Then, in the